Utilities

 set_petsclib(library_path::String; PetscScalar=Float64, PetscInt=Int64)Create a custom PETSc library instance from a user-specified shared library path.

 This function allows you to use a custom-compiled PETSc library instead of the pre-built libraries provided by PETSc_jll.
-The custom library must be:
+The custom library must be compiled as a shared/dynamic library (not static), built with the matching scalar type and integer size, and linked against the same MPI installation that MPI.jl uses.

 Arguments